-The University’s preferred route for making your research open access is the Green route.
+The university’s preferred route for making your research open access is the green route, as described in the institutional open access policy.
 This allows you to publish your research in your chosen journal without having to pay an APC.
-You then make it open access by depositing the author accepted manuscript and also the evidence of the acceptance for publication, in the Edinburgh Napier Research Repository.
+You then make it open access by depositing the author accepted manuscript (and also the evidence of the acceptance for publication) in the Edinburgh Napier research repository.

 There are a number of things you need to start thinking about before you start your research.
 Take a look at the Decision Tree we’ve created to help you through the whole process from pre-research to published paper.

 By publishing your paper in an open access journal and/or depositing a copy of your paper in the Edinburgh Napier Research Repository.

 Good question!
 The university’s preferred route is Green.
 The choice you make can have implications for publishing your research so have a look at our Green and Gold page for more detailed information.

 APC stands for Article Processing Charge.
 Some publishers charge authors an APC to publish a paper and make it immediately open access on the journal website.
 Have a look at our Green and Gold page for more information.

 Funders may include an allocation to cover APCs, and some publisher agreements include them.
 If you have funds from another source to pay an APC, that’s great – and please remember to deposit the article in the repository as well.

 Here are some handy tools to help you find the information you need:

 - Check your research funder’s open access policy using SHERPA/Juliet.